-Risk Exposure Risk Management Policy Objective Compliance Annual tax planning and review.
-Tax training and hiring tax consultants Ensure timely submission and accurate information.
+Risk Exposure Risk Management Policy су Objective Compliance Annual review.
+Tax train consultar - planning d hiring tax and Ensure timely submission and accurate information.

 (b) Group

 Give a general description of the Group's risk management policy, setting out and assessing the risk/s covered by the system (ranked according to priority), along with the objective behind the policy for each kind of risk: